amir-mirzaeian/Authentication-Bcrypt/README.md

 # Authentication-DatabseEncryption
-using hashing to secure the password
+using bcrypt to secure the password

 ## Description:
-A very simple login/registration page with hashing the password by the help of 'md5' npm package.
+A very simple login/registration page with hashing the password by the help of 'bcrypt' npm package.

 ## Technology used in the project
 Database: Mongodb